tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 retrieved, and then used to create an array containing a single property.
 More about properties is described in the next section.

+Note that we return from this function early if we do not have a base table defined.
+This will happen during manual addition of a field through the GUI.
+One of the first steps during this process is to select the base table, so before that is selected, this function simply returns.

 .. code-block:: php

   public static function tripalTypes($field_definition) {